Sermons

 6 May 2018

-I have a bible that I received some years ago that has a page at the back for me to date and sign to indicate the day I accepted Jesus Christ as my personal saviour.
-It sounds honourable and perhaps you’ve done that before.
-I’m not criticising the intention but, for me, it changes the… Read more
+I have a bible that I received some years ago that has a page at the back for me to date and sign to indicate the day I accepted Jesus… Read more

 Easter 2 (Year B) – Not living in fear